We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Absolute Nature CBD’s hemp flower is intended to be smoked, but it’s important to know that hemp smoke contains many of the same toxins and carcinogens as tobacco smoke.
 It can put the health of your lungs at risk.
 Instead of smoking, it’s worth exploring other types of products, like gummies, oils, capsules, and topicals.

-If you’re considering Absolute Nature CBD for your four-legged friend, speak to a vet first.
+If you’re considering Absolute Nature CBD for your four-legged friend, speak with a vet first.
 There isn’t much research that shows CBD is effective or safe for pets.
 Additionally, THC is toxic to dogs, and full-spectrum products do contain trace levels of THC.
 If your pet consumes more than intended, it could have negative effects.

 Absolute Nature CBD also offers products with a high ratio of other cannabinoids, including cannabigerol (CBG).
 At this time, studies on this cannabinoid’s efficacy are limited.